Endrock/monks-app/README.md

-This app use NextJS for create an e-commerce using Shopify via GraphQL as backend.
+This app is made in NextJS using TypeScrtipt for create an e-commerce using Shopify via GraphQL as backend.

 ## Getting Started